The-AI-Alliance/trust-safety-evals/docs/taxonomy/taxonomy.markdown

       * **portuguese_bench:** A collection of tasks designed to evaluate language model performance in Portuguese.
       * **prost:** A reading comprehension task that requires understanding of pronoun resolution.
       * **polemo2:** Sentiment analysis and emotion detection tasks based on Polish language data.
-      * **squad:** Stanford Question Answering Dataset for answering questions based on a passage.
+      * **squad:** Stanford Question Answering Data Set for answering questions based on a passage.
       * **squad_completion:** A variant of the SQuAD question-answering task designed for zero-shot evaluation of small language models.
       * **spanish_bench:** A collection of tasks in Spanish encompassing various evaluation areas.
       * **scrolls:** Evaluates long-range language modeling and understanding by requiring models to process extended contexts.
-      * **triviaqa:** Question answering dataset with trivia questions and supporting evidence.
+      * **triviaqa:** Question answering data set with trivia questions and supporting evidence.
-      * **natural_questions:** Google's dataset for answering questions based on real user queries.
+      * **natural_questions:** Google's data set for answering questions based on real user queries.
-      * **race:** Reading comprehension dataset based on middle and high school English exams.
+      * **race:** Reading comprehension data set based on middle and high school English exams.
       * **quac:** Question answering in conversational contexts.
       * **squadv2:** Evaluates reading comprehension by requiring models to answer questions based on Wikipedia articles, including unanswerable questions.
       * **swde:** Evaluates structured web data extraction capabilities, focusing on the ability to extract information from web pages.
-      * **newsqa:** Question answering dataset derived from news articles.
+      * **newsqa:** Question answering data set derived from news articles.
-      * **drop:** Dataset for discrete reasoning over paragraphs, including numerical and logical reasoning.
+      * **drop:** Data set for discrete reasoning over paragraphs, including numerical and logical reasoning.
-      * **coqa:** Conversational Question Answering dataset with multi-turn interactions.
+      * **coqa:** Conversational Question Answering data set with multi-turn interactions.
-      * **searchqa:** Question answering dataset created using search engine results.
+      * **searchqa:** Question answering data set created using search engine results.
-      * **textbookqa:** Question answering dataset derived from textbook content.
+      * **textbookqa:** Question answering data set derived from textbook content.
-      * **openbookqa:** Open book question answering dataset for science and general knowledge.
+      * **openbookqa:** Open book question answering data set for science and general knowledge.
-      * **boolq:** Boolean Questions dataset focused on yes/no comprehension tasks.
+      * **boolq:** Boolean Questions data set focused on yes/no comprehension tasks.
       * **narrativeqa:** Question answering based on summaries of stories or movies.
-      * **qangaroo:** Multi-hop question answering dataset requiring reasoning across documents.
+      * **qangaroo:** Multi-hop question answering data set requiring reasoning across documents.
-      * **hotpotqa:** Multi-hop question answering dataset involving reasoning over multiple sources.
+      * **hotpotqa:** Multi-hop question answering data set involving reasoning over multiple sources.
       * **webqs:** Evaluates the model's ability to answer questions based on web search queries, testing information retrieval and comprehension.
-      * **wikihop:** Multi-hop question answering dataset derived from Wikipedia articles.
+      * **wikihop:** Multi-hop question answering data set derived from Wikipedia articles.
       * **wikitext:** Assesses language modeling capabilities using text extracted from Wikipedia articles.
       * **wmdp:** Evaluates the model's proficiency in document processing tasks, focusing on understanding and generating structured documents.
-      * **reclor:** Reading comprehension dataset focused on logical reasoning.
+      * **reclor:** Reading comprehension data set focused on logical reasoning.
-      * **logiqa:** Logical reasoning reading comprehension dataset.
+      * **logiqa:** Logical reasoning reading comprehension data set.
     * **Textual Entailment (Natural Language Inference):** Determines relationships between sentence pairs (e.g., entailment, contradiction, or neutrality).
-      * **snli:** Stanford Natural Language Inference dataset focusing on entailment, contradiction, and neutral relationships between sentence pairs.
+      * **snli:** Stanford Natural Language Inference data set focusing on entailment, contradiction, and neutral relationships between sentence pairs.
-      * **mnli:** Multi-Genre Natural Language Inference dataset, an extension of SNLI with examples from diverse genres.
+      * **mnli:** Multi-Genre Natural Language Inference data set, an extension of SNLI with examples from diverse genres.
-      * **rte:** Recognizing Textual Entailment dataset for determining entailment between pairs of sentences.
+      * **rte:** Recognizing Textual Entailment data set for determining entailment between pairs of sentences.
-      * **qnli:** Question Natural Language Inference dataset, converted from SQuAD to test entailment relationships between questions and answers.
+      * **qnli:** Question Natural Language Inference data set, converted from SQuAD to test entailment relationships between questions and answers.
-      * **wnli:** Winograd Natural Language Inference dataset, focusing on pronoun disambiguation in an entailment context.
+      * **wnli:** Winograd Natural Language Inference data set, focusing on pronoun disambiguation in an entailment context.
-      * **scitail:** Science entailment dataset created from science questions and related web sentences.
+      * **scitail:** Science entailment data set created from science questions and related web sentences.
-      * **anli:** Adversarial Natural Language Inference dataset designed to challenge models with harder entailment cases.
+      * **anli:** Adversarial Natural Language Inference data set designed to challenge models with harder entailment cases.
       * **xnli:** Assesses cross-lingual natural language inference capabilities, testing understanding of entailment and contradiction across languages.
       * **xnli_eu:** Evaluates natural language inference in Basque, focusing on entailment and contradiction detection.
     * **Paraphrase Detection:** Identifies if two sentences have the same meaning or are rephrasings of each other.
       * **mrpc:** Microsoft Research Paraphrase Corpus, which evaluates the model's ability to identify semantically equivalent sentence pairs.
-      * **paws:** Paraphrase Adversaries from Word Scrambling, a dataset testing paraphrase detection with challenging word-order variations.
+      * **paws:** Paraphrase Adversaries from Word Scrambling, a data set testing paraphrase detection with challenging word-order variations.
 * **Reasoning Tasks:** Evaluations designed to assess a language model's ability to apply logical, deductive, inductive, or commonsense reasoning to solve problems or answer questions.
 These tasks go beyond basic language comprehension by requiring models to infer, deduce, and reason about implicit relationships, patterns, or structures within textual or structured inputs.
     * **Commonsense Reasoning:** Evaluations designed to test a model's ability to apply everyday knowledge and logical reasoning to answer questions or make decisions.
 These tasks assess the model’s understanding of concepts and relationships that are typically intuitive to humans but not explicitly stated in the input data.
       * **arc_mt:** Evaluates complex reasoning over a diverse set of multiple-choice questions.
       * **babi:** Designed as question and answering challenges based on simulated stories.
       * **bbh:** Tasks focused on deep semantic understanding through hypothesization and reasoning.
-      * **commonsenseqa:** A multiple-choice question answering dataset testing general world knowledge and commonsense reasoning.
+      * **commonsenseqa:** A multiple-choice question answering data set testing general world knowledge and commonsense reasoning.
-      * **commonsense_qa:** A multiple-choice QA dataset for measuring commonsense knowledge.
+      * **commonsense_qa:** A multiple-choice QA data set for measuring commonsense knowledge.
-      * **copal_id:** Indonesian causal commonsense reasoning dataset that captures local nuances.
+      * **copal_id:** Indonesian causal commonsense reasoning data set that captures local nuances.
-      * **hellaswag:** A dataset for commonsense reasoning, requiring models to predict the most plausible continuation of a scenario.
+      * **hellaswag:** A data set for commonsense reasoning, requiring models to predict the most plausible continuation of a scenario.
-      * **piqa:** Physical Interaction Question Answering dataset focusing on everyday physical commonsense.
+      * **piqa:** Physical Interaction Question Answering data set focusing on everyday physical commonsense.
-      * **siqa:** Social Interaction Question Answering dataset testing commonsense reasoning about social interactions, including intentions and emotions.
+      * **siqa:** Social Interaction Question Answering data set testing commonsense reasoning about social interactions, including intentions and emotions.
       * **xcopa:** Evaluates causal commonsense reasoning across multiple languages.
     * **Mathematical and Logical Reasoning:** Evaluations designed to test a model's ability to solve problems requiring numerical computation, pattern recognition, logical inference, and structured reasoning.
 These tasks assess a model's capacity to handle quantitative data, deduce relationships, and apply rules or logic to reach conclusions.
       * **afrimgsm:** Evaluates mathematical reasoning abilities in African languages.
       * **arithmetic:** Assesses numerical computations and arithmetic reasoning abilities.
-      * **aqua:** Algebra question answering dataset focused on reasoning through equations.
+      * **aqua:** Algebra question answering data set focused on reasoning through equations.
       * **asdiv:** Focuses on arithmetic and mathematical reasoning challenges.
       * **csatqa:** Tasks related to SAT and other standardized testing questions for academic assessment.
-      * **gsm8k:** Grade school math problems dataset testing arithmetic and reasoning skills.
+      * **gsm8k:** Grade school math problems data set testing arithmetic and reasoning skills.
       * **gsm_plus:** A benchmark of grade school math problems aimed at evaluating reasoning capabilities.
       * **hendrycks_math:** Mathematical problem-solving tasks to test numerical reasoning and problem-solving skills.
-      * **mathqa:** A dataset for solving complex math questions with logical reasoning.
+      * **mathqa:** A data set for solving complex math questions with logical reasoning.
       * **minerva_math:** Tests advanced mathematical problem-solving skills.
-      * **svamp:** A math word problem dataset requiring multi-step reasoning to solve.
+      * **svamp:** A math word problem data set requiring multi-step reasoning to solve.
     * **Causal and Temporal Reasoning:** Evaluations that test a model's ability to understand and reason about cause-effect relationships and the sequencing of events over time.
 These tasks require the model to infer, predict, or explain the connections between actions, outcomes, and their temporal or causal dependencies.
-      * **copa:** Choice of Plausible Alternatives dataset, testing causal reasoning by selecting the most plausible cause or effect.
+      * **copa:** Choice of Plausible Alternatives data set, testing causal reasoning by selecting the most plausible cause or effect.
-      * **reclor:** Logical reasoning dataset focused on multiple-choice reasoning in academic texts.
+      * **reclor:** Logical reasoning data set focused on multiple-choice reasoning in academic texts.
-      * **logiqa:** Logical reasoning dataset designed for evaluating deductive reasoning capabilities.
+      * **logiqa:** Logical reasoning data set designed for evaluating deductive reasoning capabilities.
       * **ifeval:** Evaluates instruction-following capabilities of language models using verifiable instructions.
       * **mc_taco:** Evaluates understanding of temporal commonsense by assessing the likelihood of events occurring at specific times.
     * **Logical Deduction:** Tasks that test the model's capability for logical reasoning and inference.